RainerKlute/language-server-protocol/protocol.md

 #### TextDocumentPositionParams

-Was `TextDocumentPosition` in 1.0 with inlined parameters
+Was `TextDocumentPosition` in 1.0 with inlined parameters.

 A parameter literal used in requests to pass a text document and a position inside that document.